evgenyneu/image_compressor_c/benchmark.md

 Here we write the "compression time" reported by the benchmark.
 The text like `c830f4e` in the brackets indicates the GIT commit that was used to run the benchmark.

+The benchmark was run on MacBook Pro (Retina, 13-inch, Late 2012) computer with 2.5 GHz Intel Core i5 processor and 8 GB of RAM.
+The gcc compiler command used Apple LLVM compiler version 10.0.1.

 ### Initial (c830f4e)